 As such arrangements are made more permanent, the likelihood of a permanent establishment may increase.
 A permanent establishment may also be more likely where sales teams negotiate and conclude contracts, and/or the individual is a senior executive.

-An individual working in another country for a period might be covered by the employment law applicable in the country that they are working in, causing complexity in the event of any claims.
-Where the individual is not a national of the country, immigration obligations should also be reviewed.
+An employee working in another country for a period might be covered by the employment law applicable in the country that they are working in, causing complexity in the event of any claims.

 We can help